Wenatchee Crimes and Skate Park

 symbols of status lead young ones down a path with similar others to gain

-self esteem thru theft or intimidation, and the blurring effects of drugs
+self esteem thru theft or intimidation, and the blurring effects of drugs or

-self esteem.
+esteem.
 When a parent fails the costs to themselves and society are much greater.

 It was this group of kids who were intimidating unescorted kids at the old